 In 1996, Judge Albritton established the Albritton Lecture Series at The University of Alabama School of Law, which has now hosted two Chief Justices and nine Justices of the Supreme Court of the United States and Chief Justices of three foreign countries as Albritton Lecturers.
 In 2006, he was named the Sam W. Pipes Distinguished Alumnus by the law school.

 In 2011, the Alabama State Bar created the William Harold Albritton Pro Bono Leadership Award in recognition of his establishment of the Alabama State Bar Volunteer Lawyers Program during his presidency, and Judge Albritton was the first recipient.
 It is presented each year to an individual attorney who has shown outstanding leadership and commitment to improving pro bono legal services to Alabama's low-income citizens.

 While in active status Judge Albritton served for six years on the national level as a member of the Judicial Conference of the United States's Court Administration and Case Management Committee, by appointment of Chief Justice William Rehnquist.
 In 2003, he was honored by the Boy Scouts of America with an award designating him a Distinguished Eagle Scout.

-Judge Albritton and his wife, Jane, have three sons, all attorneys, six grandchildren, and two great-grandchildren.
+Judge Albritton and his wife, Jane, have three sons, all attorneys, six grandchildren, and three great-grandchildren.